telerik/ajax-docs/controls/scheduler/accessibility-and-internationalization/translating-strings.md

 1. Copy the default resource **RadScheduler.Main.resx** file into it.
 This file can be found in the App_GlobalResources folder of the directory where you installed the RadControls.

 1. Make a copy of the file and rename the copy so that its name contains the Culture Identifier.
 The resource files used by RadScheduler follow a strict naming convention:**RadScheduler.Main.<Culture Identifier>.resx**
->note The **Culture Identifier** consists of a language code followed by a dash and the country code.Example: “en-US”, “fr-CA” and so on.
+>tip The **Culture Identifier** consists of a language code followed by a dash and the country code.Example: “en-US”, “fr-CA” and so on.
 >For example RadScheduler.Main.fr-CA.resx.
 Both files should be present in the App_GlobalResources folder:![localization files](images/scheduler_localizationfiles.png)

 1. Edit the strings using the Visual Studio editor or your favorite text editor.
 Customize strings just as you would set the **Localization** property .![edit global resources](images/scheduler_editglobalresources.png)